 Favorites to win NFL MVP

-A Super Bowl loss that saw Patrick Mahomes overwhelmed did little to dissuade oddsmakers ahead of 2021.
+A Super Bowl loss that saw Mahomes overwhelmed did little to dissuade oddsmakers ahead of 2021.
 The Chiefs' signal-caller is the favorite to win the second MVP of his career, sitting at +500 odds after finishing third in the MVP race in 2020.
-Kansas City will see the majority of its offense return in '21, as well as the offensive coaching staff, setting Mahomes up for an MVP run.
+Kansas City will see the majority of its offense return in '21, as well as the offensive coaching staff, and they bolstered their offensive line — setting Mahomes up for an MVP run.

-Despite eventually running away with the 2020 MVP award, Packers quarterback Aaron Rodgers finds himself second on the odds board to begin 2021 at +900.
-Rodgers is in the midst of a dramatic standoff between himself and the only franchise he has ever played for, but that hasn't impacted his standing in the MVP odds race.
+Despite eventually running away with the 2020 MVP award, Rodgers finds himself second on the odds board at +1,000.
+Rodgers spent the offseason in a dramatic standoff between himself and the only franchise he has ever played for, but that didn't impact his standing in the MVP odds race — and now that he's reported to training camp and will play for the Packers again this season, it appears as it's business as usual for A-Rod.

-Buccaneers quarterback Tom Brady, who led Tampa Bay to a Super Bowl victory in his first season with the team, and new Rams QB Matthew Stafford are next at +1,400.
-The highest non-QB on the odds board is Titans running back Derrick Henry and Panthers running back Christian McCaffrey, at +5,000.
+The highest non-QBs on the odds board are Tennessee Titans running back Derrick Henry and Carolina Panthers running back Christian McCaffrey, both at +5,000.

 How to bet futures odds